-- Collaborate with partners in academia and industry to correlate camera information capacity, C, and object and edge detection metrics, SNRi and Edge SNRi, with the performance of Machine Vision and Artificial Intelligence systems. - Verify the validity of the new Edge SNRi metric, which is similar to SNRi, but has not has not been subjected to the same rigorous verification [17, 23]- correlating it with Bayesian statistics.
+- Collaborate with partners in academia and industry to correlate camera information capacity, C, and object and edge detection metrics, SNRi and Edge SNRi, with the performance of Machine Vision and Artificial Intelligence systems. - Verify the validity of the new Edge SNRi metric, which is similar to SNRi, but has not has not been subjected to the same rigorous verification [17, 23]- correlating it with Bayesian statistics. - Become familiar with the measured numbers for the metrics (e.g., what are "good" values of SNRi or

-- Become familiar with the measured numbers for the metrics (e.g., what are "good" values of SNRi or Edge SNRi?)
+- Edge SNRi?)
 Transform units from native sensor native units of cycles/pixel to practical units like cycles/angle or cycles per object distance, as needed. - Determine best practices for measuring the information capacity of High Dynamic Range (HDR) sensors. - Determine best practices for designing the output (matched) filter: How much weight should SNRi and Edge SNRi be given?
-What about sharpening to limit external interference? - Study the effects of demosaicing, which may include nonlinear processing that enhances edges, on information capacity. - Work on the ISO 23654 standard, Photography -Digital cameras - image Information Metrics, overseen by ISO TC42. - Explore the correlation between C with the subjective visual appearance of a variety of images, without and with additional image processing.
+What about sharpening to limit external interference? - Study the effects of demosaicing, which may include nonlinear processing that enhances edges, on information capacity. - Work on the ISO 23654 standard, Photography -Digital cameras - image Information Metrics, overseen by ISO TC42. - Explore the correlation between C with the subjective visual appearance of images.
+This is challenging because visual perception is strongly affected by image processing (sharpening, color balance and saturation, tonal response, etc.).